Clubs & Organizations

 The primary purpose of the HCA is to celebrate and promote an awareness of Latin American culture on campus.

-The Women's Empowerment program is dedicated to supporting women through activism, service, consciousness-raising, and education within the Mount community.
-W.E. provides an atmosphere for women and men to thrive through a commitment to their intellectual, social, and physical development.
-The WE celebrates the interconnectedness of women and men, and strives to promote a future of mutually assured empowerment for all genders.
+Woman to Woman is dedicated to supporting women through activism, service, consciousness-raising, and education within the Mount community.
+This club provides an atmosphere for women and men to thrive through a commitment to their intellectual, social, and physical development.
+Woman to Woman celebrates the interconnectedness of women and men, and strives to promote a future of mutually assured empowerment for all genders.

 The Young Women's Leadership Program (YWLP)

 The YWLP focuses on promoting middle school girls' leadership abilities by encouraging their competence, autonomy, and connections with one another The program has been adapted from the one at the University of Virginia that has achieved much success since its founding in 1997.

 If you are interested in getting involved with any of these organizations call our office at (301) 447-5474.
 For more organizations, check out the Campus Activity Clubs and Organizations List.